 Hiking is a brilliant way to enjoy more of nature and spending some time each week in a calm and peaceful atmosphere.
 It can be a welcome break from busy, working life.
 You don’t have to start with an intense hike, you could simple do a clear trail path and build your way up.

-This is also a good way to meet new people; you can join a local hiking group and plan trips together.
-This is a great way to make friends with similar interests, plus you can ask for advice if they’re more experienced with hiking than you.
+This is also a good way to meet new people; you can join a local hiking group and plan trips together!

 Pottery & Clay designs,

 Pottery is a super easy and cheap creative hobby to try.
 If you’re using air dry clay you have a large margin for error, meaning you can take your time when making your masterpieces.
-It also means you don’t necessarily need to buy all the equipment when you’re just starting out.
+It also means you don’t need to buy all the equipment when you’re just starting out (but if you want, there are still relatively cheap tool kits you can buy).

 You can also paint your pottery once it’s dried, giving you full creative control over the things you create.
 It’s so simple to start, simply make a Pinterest board for inspiration, take your time, and have fun!